joshbegley/nyt-latest/previous.md

 **18pol-swiper-new**\
-`Election Updates: Speaking at a Minnesota fund-raiser, Trump falsely claims he won the state twice.`\
+`Election Updates: After a week in court, Trump steps out to Minnesota, Texas and the Bronx.`\
 https://nytimes.com/live/2024/05/18/us/biden-trump-election-news

 **The Underappreciated Genius of ‘Planet of the Apes’**\